 Chosen from all the individual entries this person stood out as someone that leads within the Trust every day.

 Jo is an asset to the Priory 2 housekeeping team.
 Every shift that she works she makes a

 positive difference to the ward atmosphere which in turn contributes to service user care and experience.
 Jo is always upbeat, always smiling and is someone who takes genuine pride in her work and her contribution to service user care.
 Nothing is ever too much trouble for her.

-The first thing she does when she arrives for work is to write a message of hope and positivity on the dining room white board for service users to read during meal times.
+The first thing she does when she arrives at work is to write a message of hope and positivity on the dining room whiteboard for service users to read during meal times.
 This small gesture has a huge impact on the service users’ day and many comment that it makes them smile and brightens their mood.

 Read more about all our finalists in our brochure.